PrattFall/fusen/README.md

 Not a bulletin board, it's a local kanban board for personal projects!

-Currently still in progress, and has no local storage yet, but it has most other features you would expect:
+Currently still in progress, but it has most other features you would expect:

 - A board